 • Operational Research

-Scholarships are awarded to exceptional students.
-Successful applicants will normally meet all of the following criteria unless both the research proposal and references are exceptional:
+Scholarships are awarded to students with excellent research potential.
+Successful applicants will normally meet all of the following criteria, unless both the research proposal and references are exceptional:

 • Distinction at Master's level in a relevant subject

-• Score of 7.0 in IELT test - all PhD scholarship students carry out teaching duties
+• Score of 7.0 in IELT test (waived if an applicant is a national of a majority English-speaking country, or has completed a qualification equivalent to a UK Bachelor's degree in a majority English-speaking country )- all PhD scholarship students carry out teaching duties

 • First at undergraduate level if still completing a Master's programme